TheThirdFool/MESA_Python_Analysis/README.md

 Any problems that you can't figure out yourself, feel free to email me: df00177@surrey.ac.uk

+I've also slapped in a short script for generating a particularly nice looking Roche Lobe graph.
+Feel free to use that as an illustrative device.
+You'll have to use python3 for that though.

 ===============================================

 In order to change the variable being plotted in 'VisualiseXRay_Freq.py' head to the bottom of the code [line 351] and edit these lines to what you need: